FusionCache/docs/docs/guides/quickstart/quickstart.md

 <br/>

 ## Find
-The `STORE` queries set Jason Bourne and The Rock `Address::city` as Paris, let's confirm that by searching the cache with `FIND`.
+The `STORE` queries stored Jason Bourne and The Rock's `Address::city` as Paris, let's confirm that by searching the cache with `FIND`.

 - In the tab that contains the `GET` query, replace the query with: